DantiniMarco/Polimi-Robotics-Project-1/README.md

 - __rpm_rl:__ velocity of the rear left wheel
 - __rpm_rr:__ velocity of the rear right wheel

-Each velocity is computed from the robot velocities, and are expressed in revolutions per minute.
+Each velocity is computed from the robot realtive velocities, and are expressed in revolutions per minute.

 ### `set_odometry.srv`